tmtmtoo/typed-codec/README.md

 # _typed-codec_

-A highly abstracted encode/decode extension.
+A highly abstracted encode/decode extension for any values.

 ## examples